-- further any potential shifts in the nature and extent of need for office floorspace in the borough and to continue to plan accordingly. - 7.24.
-The third is a general trend of continued strong demand for storage, distribution, and logistics floorspace, in part in a response to changes in the way people shop for goods.
-As with the case of office floorspace, a future update of the Council's ELNA will assist in providing clarity regarding any specific changes in need for this form of floorspace in Guildford borough. - 7.25.
-The fourth is a change within the (residential) property market, which is strongly influenced by interest rates and the cost of development, including building, finance, and labour costs.
+- (d) The fourth is a change within the (residential) property market, which is strongly influenced by interest rates and the cost of development, including building, finance, and labour costs.
 In all aspects, the past several years has reflected a period of volatility.
 Changes in the property market are particularly relevant to the level of viability of development.
-Whilst the Council's viability evidence is relatively recent, having been updated to support the LPDMP, an update to the Local Plan would provide the opportunity to revisit viability and its relationship to a range of infrastructure and policy costs to ensure that development continues to be deliverable. - 7.26.
+Whilst the Council's viability evidence is relatively recent, having been updated to support the LPDMP, an update to the Local Plan would provide the opportunity to revisit viability and its relationship to a range of infrastructure and policy costs to ensure that development continues to be deliverable. - 7.22.
 All these shifts in economic circumstances have relevance for the review.
-In this regard, whilst the full details of changes reflected upon are in most cases not yet locally nor recently quantified, it is considered that there is sufficient indication of changes in economic circumstances to support a review finding that the LPSS should be updated. - 7.27.
+In this regard, whilst the full details of changes reflected upon are in most cases not yet locally nor recently quantified, it is considered that there is sufficient indication of changes in economic circumstances to support a review finding that the LPSS should be updated. - 7.23.
 Third, there have been changes in the anticipated trajectory of delivery of key LPSS site allocations.
 Whilst at adoption the Plan's trajectory had indicated that several strategic sites10 would together begin to contribute to housing delivery in the first five years of the Plan, this has not occurred for a variety reasons.
 Indeed, the most recently published housing trajectory11 indicates that delivery on these sites is only likely to begin from 2028/29 onward.
 Whilst these sites have been delayed, some windfall development has occurred, including significant levels of purpose-built student accommodation which has assisted in maintaining a robust 5-year housing land supply position over the review period.
 An update will provide an opportunity to ensure that the Council can continue to put forward deliverable and developable site allocations.